vdm-nv/CiscoMeetingServer/README.md

 # CiscoMeetingServer
 use Python and API for CMS

-in script you need to insert:
+In script you need to insert your actual information:

 URL = 'https://{IP_CMS}:{PORT}/api/v1/coSpaces/' where :
   - {IP_CMS} - ip address of your Cisco Meeting Server